 The Chattooga Conservancy took issue with constructing so many new trails into the upper Chattooga Wild & Scenic River Corridor.
 Our first concern was for the fate of the Chattooga Cliffs reach, due to the proposed trails at Green Creek and Norton Mill Creek.
 Here in the Chattooga’s remote headwaters, there exists a unique backcountry experience where one can find solitude as well as the most biologically rich place in the whole Chattooga River corridor.
 New trail construction would undoubtedly funnel more people into the once-remote headwaters and also result in the creation of countless new user-created trails, which would degrade and damage this fragile resource.

 Then, there was also the proposed construction of a boater take-out trail at Lick Log Creek, which would require paddlers to carry boats for about 1 mile along a heavily used hiking trail to reach a parking area.
 This made no sense, because there is already a major access point just a few miles downstream near the Highway 28 Bridge, which already has a large parking lot and boat ramp to the river.
-We also took issue with the Forest Service’s proposal to construct a second boater access trail below the Bull Pen Bridge, into the Ellicott Rock Wilderness Area, and to block the user-created access trails to the swimming area that is directly below the bridge.
+So we supported boating from Lick Log down to the Hwy.
+28 take out.
+We also took issue with the Forest Service’s proposal to construct a new boater access trail below the Bull Pen Bridge, into the Ellicott Rock Wilderness Area, and to block the user-created access trails to the swimming area that is directly below the bridge.
 To read our comments and objections to the Boater Access EA, click here.

-Our argument was simple: Access downstream of the Bull Pen Bridge should be via an existing user-created trail, which would also be designed to correct the resource damage from all of the user-created trails there.
-After negotiations and site visits, the Forest Service finally agreed to construct steps down an existing trail directly below the Bull Pen Bridge to prevent further erosion while providing access to the river.
+Our argument was simple: Access downstream of the Bull Pen Bridge could be via an existing user-created trail, which would also be designed to correct the resource damage from all of the user-created trails there.
+After negotiations and site visits, the Forest Service finally agreed to construct steps down an existing trail directly downstream of the Bull Pen Bridge, to prevent further erosion while also providing access to the river just below the bridge.
 To see a map of the new access trail, click here.

-Currently, the Forest Service has not acted on building any of the new boater access trails.
-However, paddling the upper Chattooga is permitted under certain conditions.
-The agency is seeking about $61,000 to implement the final outcome of the lengthy upper Chattooga boating controversy, which has already cost taxpayers considerably in dollars spent by the Forest Service for several environmental assessments, as well as court expenses as a result of challenges by special interest groups, who have sued the Forest Service to force building new access trails into the upper Chattooga River.
-Thanks to our efforts, at least the Ellicott Rock Wilderness area near Bull Pen Bridge was spared from a damaging new access trail.
+Currently, the Forest Service has installed the steps below the Bull Pen Bridge, but has not acted on building any of the new access trails.
+The Forest Service’s decision permits paddling the upper Chattooga under certain conditions: December through March, from Green Creek to Lick Log Creek, at water levels above 350 cfs at the Burrells Ford gauge.
+The final outcome of the lengthy upper Chattooga boating controversy cost taxpayers considerably in dollars spent by the Forest Service for several environmental assessments, as well as court expenses as a result of challenges by special interest groups, who sued the Forest Service to force building new access trails into the upper Chattooga River.
+Thanks to our efforts, at least the Ellicott Rock Wilderness area near Bull Pen Bridge was spared from an unnecessary new access trail.